damienmaier/encrypted-vault/implementation.md

 When a client organization is created, the following process takes place :

 - All users of the client organization provide their username and password to the client software.
+- The client software chooses a random **salt** for each user.
-- The client software applies the **Argon2** algorithm on each password to obtain the symmetric **user derived keys**.
+- The client software applies the **Argon2** algorithm on each password and salt to obtain the symmetric **user derived keys**.
 - The client software generates a public / private key pair for the organization.
 - The client software uses the **shamir secret sharing** algorithm to generate one **private key share** for each user, where 2 shares are enough to recover the private key.
 - The client software encrypts each share with the corresponding user derived key.
-- The client software stores the encrypted shares, the associated usernames and the public key on the server.
+- The client software stores the encrypted shares, the saluts, the associated usernames and the public key on the server.

 ### Public / private key retrieving

 To retrieve the key pair, the client follows the following process :

-- Two users provide their username and password to the client software.
+- The client organization name and two usernames and passwords are provided to the client software.
-- The client software obtains the two **user derived keys** by applying the Argon2 algorithm on each password.
-- The client software gets the two **encrypted private key shares** associated to both users and the **public key** from the server.
+- The client software gets the two **encrypted private key shares** and **salts** associated to both users and the **public key** from the server.
+- The client software obtains the two **user derived keys** by applying the Argon2 algorithm on each password and salt.
 - The client software performs decryption using the user derived keys, and obtains the two **private key shares**.
 - The client software uses the shamir secret sharing algorithm to obtain the **private key**.